-Telehealth.org is dedicated to offering telehealth consulting, telehealth training, and telehealth staffing services to the worldwide professional health community.
+Telehealth.org is dedicated to offering telehealth training, consulting, and staffing services to the worldwide professional health community.
 Telehealth.org has developed step-by-step guidance for planning, launching, and growing telehealth clinical services and programs.
-With Telehealth.org 100% online training platform, professionals with access to the Internet from anywhere in the world can have immediate and 24/7 access to the full suite of Telehealth.org services, including:
+With TBHI’s 100% online training platform, professionals with access to the Internet from anywhere in the world can have immediate and 24/7 access to the full suite of Telehealth.org services, including:

-- On-Demand Specialty Topics (Live Events & Recordings) — inexpensive, timely, and topic-focused 1-hour discussions to keep you up-to-date and fully informed of legal, ethical, and regulatory updates, industry developments, and other cutting-edge topics.
+- On-Demand Specialty Topics (Live Events & Recordings) — inexpensive, timely and topic-focused 1-hour discussions to keep you up-to-date and fully informed of legal, ethical and regulatory updates, industry developments and other cutting-edge topics.
 They are accessible by computer or smart device, both in a LIVE format and afterward, in recorded form through our On-Demand Library.
-All webinars include a CME or CE hour that is recognized by most state and provincial licensing boards.
+All webinars include a CE that is recognized by most state and provincial licensing boards.

-- Certificate Training Programs — training to instruct you in the latest evidence-based fundamentals, models, strategies, and technologies used in telebehavioral health.
-Three programs are available: 15-hours, 36-hours, and 76-hours depending on your needs.
-After completing each level of this specialized, competency-based training, graduates will be eligible to apply for the Credentialed Telebehavioral Health Professional (CTHP) designation through the Coalition for Technology in the Behavioral Sciences (CTiBS).
+- Certificate Training Programs — training to instruct you in the latest evidence-based fundamentals, models, strategies and technologies used in telebehavioral health.
+Two programs are available: 15-hours and 36-hours, depending on your need for more specialized instruction.
+After completing this coursework, graduates will be eligible to apply for the Credentialed Telebehavioral Health Professional (CTHP) designation through the Coalition for Technology in the Behavioral Sciences (CTiBS).

-- Based on a detailed set of interprofessionally-derived competencies advanced by the Coalition for Technology in Behavioral Science (CTiBS), Telehealth.org offers training that is 100% compliant with published CTiBS competencies requirements, which are the most highly researched and published anywhere in the world.
+- Based on a detailed set of interprofessionally derived competencies advanced by Coalition for Technology in Behavioral Science (CTiBS), Telehealth.org offers training that is 100% compliant with the identified CTiBS competencies requirements, which are the most highly researched and published anywhere in the world.

-- Telebehavioral Health Consulting – Besides providing training to professionals, Telehealth.org consults with agencies seeking to further develop their telebehavioral health programs, credential providers, and provide other support services.
-Telehealth.org’s team of experienced consultants can help with strategic planning, reimbursement, technology choices, legal and ethical risk management, and staff development/placement.
+- Telebehavioral Health Consulting – In addition to providing training to professionals, Telehealth.org consults with agencies wishing to start their own telebehavioral health programs; credential providers and provide other support services.
+TBHI’s team of experienced consultants can help with strategic planning, reimbursement, technology choices, legal and ethical risk management and staff development/placement.
 Telehealth.org also consults with start-up technology companies seeking to develop new verticals in the behavioral health space.

 - Non-Profit Sister Organization: Telehealth Institute (TI) – The Telehealth Institute is a California-based non-profit, 501(3)(c) Institute designed to research and develop evidence-based training materials and resources and offer free webinars to the behavioral professional community.
 As a community service, TI also provides a weekly newsletter and monthly webinars to a worldwide professional community and donates a portion of its proceeds to grow pro-bono programs.
-Together, Telehealth.org and TI are dedicated to providing guidance, resources, and other support for planning, launching, and thriving with telehealth, telemental health, telebehavioral health, teletherapy, telepsychiatry, telepsychology, distance counseling, online therapy, behavioral telehealth, or mhealth.
+Together, Telehealth.org and TI are dedicated to providing guidance, resources and other support for planning, launching and thriving with telemental health, telebehavioral health, telepsychiatry, telepsychology, distance counseling, online therapy, behavioral telehealth, and mhealth.

 Why does Telehealth.org offer so many hours of training?

-As most professionals experienced with the onset of the COVID-19 pandemic, shifting to online service delivery is relatively easy compared to knowing how to prevent and handle clinical emergencies.
-Offering professional services online legally and ethically requires competence in these areas: clinical protocols based on research and experience in handling emergencies online emergencies, cultural sensitivity, documentation, technology choices, telepresence, legal and regulatory mandates, ethical requirements, mobile health and apps, social media, and practice development.
-Spending 15 to 76 hours gaining knowledge and skills related to managing legal and ethical telepractice is needed to be competent enough to defend oneself if challenged by a licensing board or a civil court.
-More importantly, the effort to maximize your telehealth proficiencies will minimize your chance of making clinical mistakes with clients/patients who rely on your telehealth competence and professionalism.
+Jumping online is easy.
+Offering professional services online legally and ethically requires competence in a large number of areas, including clinical issues, cultural sensitivity, documentation, technology choices, telepresence, legal and regulatory mandates, ethical requirements, mobile health and apps, social media, and practice development.
+Spending 15 to 36 hours gaining knowledge and skills related to managing legal and ethical telepractice is needed to be competent enough to defend oneself if challenged by a licensing board or a civil court.
+More importantly, effort spent to maximize your telehealth proficiencies will minimize your chance of making clinical mistakes with clients/patients who rely on your telehealth professionalism and competence.

-8. When is the TBHI training?
+8. When is the Telehealth.org training?
 How long does it take?

 - Most of the training is written, following optimal instructional design principles of text-based information with links to primary and secondary source documents, interspersed with images, audio, and video segments to punctuate an important point.